laurakond/artly-api/README.md

 ## Deployment

 This website was deployed using GitHub pages and Heroku website.
-To deploy the project, follow the steps below:
+To deploy the project, follow the below steps:

 ### Github